5c0r/profanity-check-api/README.md

 ## What were challenging
 - Figuring out what is the right Entity Trigger to use ( ContentDocument,ContentVersion, ContentDocumentLink)
-- ContentVersion.VersionData needs to be fetched at after insert
+- ContentVersion.VersionData needs to be fetched again in Trigger
 - Trigger.new does not show everything
 https://salesforce.stackexchange.com/questions/268436/trigger-on-content-document-to-retrieve-the-body
 - Uploading files using Apex was a pain, maybe there was a better approach